wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 1. Environment Variables: These are set by system.
 2. Shell (or User) Variables: These are defined by you, the user, in your current shell.

-Generally, we will just refer to "variables" because the distinction is usually not important (or even real), but there are times you will explicitly hear "environmental variables".
+Generally, we will just refer to "variables" because the distinction is usually not important (or even real), but there are times you will explicitly hear the term "environmental variables".
 We can redefine most environmental variables if we want to, and a user variable can become an environmental variable in a new environment.

 To see your environmental variables use the `env` command:
 ```bash